LuxDL/Lux.jl/docs/src/manual/autodiff.md

 [^cr]: Note that `ChainRules.jl` is not really an AD package, but we have first-class
        support for packages that use `rrules`.

+[^re]: Note that `Reactant.jl` is not really an AD package, but a tool for compiling functions, including the use of EnzymeMLIR for AD via `Enzyme.jl`.
+       We have first-class support for the usage of `Reactant.jl` for inference and training when using `Enzyme.jl` for differentiation.

 ## [Recommendations](@id autodiff-recommendations)

   * For CPU Usacases:

+    1. Use `Reactant.jl` + `Enzyme.jl` for the best performance as well as mutation-support.
+       When available, this is the most reliable and fastest option.
-    1. Use `Zygote.jl` for the best performance.
+    2. Use `Zygote.jl` for the best performance without `Reactant.jl`.
 This is the most reliable and fastest option for CPU for the time-being.
 (We are working on faster Enzyme support for CPU)
-    2. Use `Enzyme.jl`, if there are mutations in the code and/or `Zygote.jl` fails.
+    3. Use `Enzyme.jl`, if there are mutations in the code and/or `Zygote.jl` fails.
-    3. If `Enzyme.jl` fails for some reason, (open an issue and) try `ReverseDiff.jl` ([possibly with compiled mode](https://juliadiff.org/ReverseDiff.jl/dev/api/#ReverseDiff.compile)).
+    4. If `Enzyme.jl` fails for some reason, (open an issue and) try `ReverseDiff.jl` ([possibly with compiled mode](https://juliadiff.org/ReverseDiff.jl/dev/api/#ReverseDiff.compile)).

   * For GPU Usacases:

+    1. Use `Reactant.jl` + `Enzyme.jl` for the best performance.
+This is the most reliable and fastest option, but presently only supports NVIDIA GPU's.
+AMD GPUs are currently not supported.
-    1. Use `Zygote.jl` for the best performance.
-This is the most reliable and fastest option for GPU for the time-being.
-We are working on supporting `Enzyme.jl` for GPU as well.
+    2. Use `Zygote.jl` for the best performance on non-NVIDIA GPUs.
+This is the most reliable and fastest non-`Reactant.jl` option for GPU for the time-being.
+We are working on supporting `Enzyme.jl` without `Reactant.jl` for GPU as well.

+  * For TPU Usacases:
+    1. Use `Reactant.jl`.
+This is the only supported (and fastest) option.

 ## Support Class